 Available for Acquisition

-IX.
+VIII.
 CATALOGUE RAISONNE

 In the event that you have works by Lockwood de Forest that you would like included in the catalogue raisonne or which you would like reviewed for authentication, please contact Sullivan Goss - An American Gallery for submission requirements.